SCCapstone/beacon-of-hope/backend/notes.md

 For Gluten-Free, Vegetarian, Vegan, and Diabetes
-Tag each recipe in R3 with boolean tags for each: gluten-free, veg., vegan, and low-sugar
+Tag each recipe in R3 with boolean tags for each: gluten-free, vegan, and low-sugar Something is vegetarian if hasMeat is false

 If Gluten-Free --> check for bread/wheat/flour in ingredients --> get a list of all ingredients in R3